LFX-Engineering/memorials/shubhra-kar.md

 ## Erica Brescia

-Shubra brought so much positivity, energy and optimism to his work at the Linux Foundation.
+Shubhra brought so much positivity, energy and optimism to his work at the Linux Foundation.
 His excitement and pride over the team's work was palpable and absolutely justified - the team has built a powerful platform to support the open source community.

-I'm so grateful for Shubra's leadership, positive energy and friendship he brought to the LF and everyone around him.
+I'm so grateful for Shubhra's leadership, positive energy and friendship he brought to the LF and everyone around him.

-You will be dearly missed, Shubra, but your legacy will live on at the LF and beyond.
+You will be dearly missed, Shubhra, but your legacy will live on at the LF and beyond.